MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 > [!NOTE]
 > In order to utilize a customer-managed key for storage account encryption, you must enable it during account creation and you should have a Key Vault with Key and Managed Identity with appropriate permissions already provisioned.
 Optionally, 256-bit AES encryption at the Azure Storage infrastructure level can also be enabled.

-## Step 2.
-Verify users and control access to storage data with the least privileges
+## Step 2: Verify users and control access to storage data with the least privileges

-First, use Azure AD to govern access to storage accounts.
+First, use Microsoft Entra ID to govern access to storage accounts.
 Using [Role-based Access Control with Storage Accounts](/azure/storage/blobs/authorize-access-azure-active-directory) allows you to granularly define access based job function using OAuth 2.0.
 You can align your granular access to your Conditional Access Policy.

 It is important to note that roles for storage accounts must be assigned at either the management or data level.
-Thus, if you're using Azure AD as the authentication and authorization method, a user should be assigned the appropriate combination of roles to give them the least amount of privilege necessary to complete their job function.
+Thus, if you're using Microsoft Entra ID as the authentication and authorization method, a user should be assigned the appropriate combination of roles to give them the least amount of privilege necessary to complete their job function.

 For a list of Storage Account Roles for granular access see [Azure built-in roles for Storage](/azure/role-based-access-control/built-in-roles#storage).
 RBAC assignments are done through the Access Control option on the Storage Account and can be assigned at various scopes.